 March is National Nutrition Month.
 Nutrition can have many meanings to different people, but the bottom line is that the human body runs on what we put into it.
-On Friday, March 6th Walden’s South Windsor clinic dietitian, Bridget Hastings, MS, RD, CD-N, spoke with high school students about what proper nutrition looks like for a growing adolescent.
+One of Walden’s clinic dietitians, Bridget Hastings, MS, RD, CD-N, spoke with high school students about what proper nutrition looks like for a growing adolescent.
 One of the messages she made clear: There are no “good” or “bad” foods.
 That means it is ok to have candy, cake, or chips in moderation, however, it is very important to include foods that contain grains, protein, and fat on your plate.
 These foods are considered macronutrients and help the body stay energized throughout the day.
 Have you ever felt hungry shortly after a meal?
 You probably did not have a balanced meal, therefore your body is still craving the nutrients it needs to keep you going.
 Bridget also spoke about the importance of incorporating exercise into your everyday life.
 It is vital to maintain some kind of movement throughout the day.
 It is recommended that teens get at least one hour a day of physical activity.
 If you are on a school sports team achieving this may be easy, for those who do not take part in sports there are many ways to get the body moving like taking a walk, having a part-time job that enables you to move around frequently like babysitting or stocking store shelves, skateboarding or dancing.
 Being active helps throughout childhood into adulthood and is important for development of the muscles and bones as well as the brain!

 Schools are working with students to improve their overall health by engaging them in programs like Choose My Plate, or Fuel Up to Play that give school aged kids the choice of what to eat.
 My Plate was started by the USDA in an effort to get kids visualizing their plate.
 With the intention of having every child in America be able to visualize a plate including grains, protein, fat, vegetables and fruits.
 Fuel Up to Play is a program that was started by the NFL and National Dairy Council as-well-as the USDA with the goal of getting kids making small changes to their diet in school combined with at least 60 minutes of activity of day.
 Students have the ability to win prizes like tickets to sporting events or new athletic equipment for their schools.
 The program gives the students the power to choose more nutritious breakfast and lunch items rewarding them with activities that encourage movement.
 While U.S. school lunches have improved vastly since the time when ketchup was considered a vegetable, there is still a long way to go to catch up with other countries.